What is a Food Critic?

-- Depending on the size of the publication, some critics are also asked to supply original photography, or liaise with the venue in order to secure usage of their own photos.
+- Depending on the size of the publication, some critics are also asked to supply original photography, or liaise with the events manager or venue’s marketing manager in order to secure usage of their own photos.

 - Be able to interview industry leaders and venue representatives.

 - Deliver a written argument in a clear and unbiased way.

 There are no formal academic qualifications which are required to perform this job.